Skip to main content

 Part 2: Draftable Clean Outlook add-in

-The Draftable Clean add-in is a panel that runs directly inside Microsoft Outlook.
-It automatically cleans attachments as you compose emails.
-The desktop application must be running for the add-in to function — if it is not already open, the add-in will attempt to launch it silently in the background.
+The desktop application must be running for the add-in to function.
+If it is not already open, the add-in will attempt to launch it silently in the background.

-How the add-in works
+Changing the add-in language

 Automatic profile switching based on recipients